 In essence, Diligent’s focus is on strengthening governance.
 It does this by unifying the tools that manage risk, compliance, auditing, and cost savings in a centralized platform.

 Climate leadership certification, sustainability, and ESG reporting, and compliance management tools are also included.
 However, enterprise companies beyond the scope of nonprofits and government initiatives may be better off considering other options with more complex features that meet their needs.

 Greenly focuses on carbon tracking solutions for small to medium businesses.
 It offers plenty of automation and a long list of integrations with third-party solutions for better data analysis.

 All in all, Greenly is built for smaller organizations as it may not deliver on more complex emission tasks that need to be executed at scale.
-Moreover, consider that it caters to a primarily European audience, which may be a deciding factor depending on where around the globe your business operates.
+Moreover, it caters to a primarily European audience, which may be a deciding factor depending on where your business operates around the globe.
 However, it’s robust enough to calculate emissions across scopes 1, 2, and 3 and offers climate expert support when requested.

 Greenly also offers emissions reduction certifications as you hit milestones.
 Companies looking to step into the carbon accounting arena as beginners can look to Greenly as a potential option.